Yichen Huang

 Talks

-Online and Dynamic Metric Embeddings with Monotone Recourse
+Online Monotone Metric Embeddings

 TGINF (Harvard Student Theory Seminar) 2025